cafferychen777/ggpicrust2/README.md

 data("metadata")

 # Run pathway_daa function for multiple methods
+# Please change column_to_rownames() to the feature column if you are not using example dataset
+# Please change group to "your_group_column" if you are not using example dataset
 methods <- c("ALDEx2", "DESeq2", "edgeR")
 daa_results_list <- lapply(methods, function(method) {
   pathway_daa(abundance = metacyc_abundance %>% column_to_rownames("pathway"), metadata = metadata, group = "Environment", daa_method = method)